 This section considers the flow around an infinite circular cylinder at $Re_D = {U_\infty D}/{\nu} = 3900$, where $D$ is the cylinder diameter and $U_\infty$ the free-stream velocity.
-We perform LES in PadeLibs, SSDC and Neko with approximately 512 grid points along the cylinder boundary, and a spanwise length of $2\pi D$ with~$128$ grid points.
-There is extensive literature on this case, showing a significant spread in the simulation results~\citep{lehmkuhl2013low}.
-The results are illustrated in Figure~\ref{fig:cylinder}, which shows the velocity profiles in the wake and pressure distribution on the cylinder surface.
-Table \ref{tab:cylinder} compares these results with the original LES by \cite{kravchenko2000numerical} and highlights wall quantities such as the drag coefficient and separation angle, as well as the length of the recirculation zone.
+We perform LES in PadeLibs, SSDC, and Neko with approximately 512 grid points along the cylinder boundary, and a spanwise length of $2\pi D$ with~$128$ grid points.
+There is extensive literature on this case, both experimental~\mbox{\cite{norberg1998cylinder}}, DNS~\mbox{\cite{lehmkuhl2013low}} and LES~\mbox{\cite{breuer1998cylinder,kravchenko2000numerical,witherden2020impact}}. \revdd{showing a significant spread in the simulation results~\mbox{\citep{lehmkuhl2013low}}}{DNS results~\mbox{\cite{lehmkuhl2013low}} show a significant spread in the form of two distinct wake configurations, which requires a significant averaging time for accurate convergence.} The results are illustrated in Figure~\ref{fig:cylinder}, which shows the velocity profiles in the wake and pressure distribution on the cylinder surface. \revdd{Table \ref{tab:cylinder} compares these results with the original LES by \mbox{\cite{kravchenko2000numerical}}, and highlights}{The velocity profiles fall within the blue-shaded band defined by the two distinct solutions.
+In detail, Table \ref{tab:cylinder} compares the current results with the high-energy mode (Mode H), and the low-energy mode (Mode L), as described by \mbox{\cite{lehmkuhl2013low}}.} Wall quantities such as the drag coefficient and separation angle, as well as the length of the recirculation zone agree with reference data up to the mode separation issue.
 Overall, the differences among the setups and solvers are comparable to the spread in the reference data.
-As such, for the simulations that do not diverge, this case indicates that other sources of uncertainty are more significant than the numerical precision when it comes to LES of separating flows such as the size of the domain and, in particular, averaging times.
+As such, for the simulations that do not diverge, \revdd{this case}{results} \revdd{indicate}{suggest} that \revdd{other}{the aforementioned} sources of uncertainty, i.e., averaging times, are more significant than the numerical precision when it comes to \revd{LES of separating flows such as the size of the domain and, in particular, averaging times} this specific test case.

-Isolating the impact of lower precision might become clearer with longer averaging times, but due to the discrepancies among multiple reference data it is not clear whether the impact of precision can be isolated.
-A case with a stronger consensus among the reference data and where shorter averaging times are necessary would likely be better suited to evaluate only the impact of numerical precision.
+Isolating the impact of lower precision may become clearer with longer averaging times; however, due to the discrepancies among multiple reference data, it is unclear whether the impact of precision can be isolated.
+A case with a stronger consensus among the reference data and where shorter averaging times are necessary would likely be better suited to evaluate the impact of numerical precision alone.